survivejs/webpack-book/manuscript/packages/02_authoring.md

 * *.eslintrc* - Linting rules.
 You can use *.jshintrc* and such based on your preferences.
 * *webpack.config.js* - If you are using a basic setup, you can have the configuration at project root.

-Also, you'll likely have separate directories for the source, tests, demos, documentation, and so on.
+Also, you likely have separate directories for the source, tests, demos, documentation, and so on.

 T> If you want to decrease the size of your dependencies, consider using a tool like [package-config-checker](https://www.npmjs.com/package/package-config-checker).
 It can pinpoint packages not using the `files` field correctly.
 Once you know which ones haven't set it, you can consider making Pull Requests (PRs) to those projects.